A Low Carb Food Shopping List

 If you are after more details on the amount of carbohydrate that is in every single piece of fruit and vegetable and other food items, there are some great articles available on the internet for you to look at.

-I have created this list to give the general low carber an idea of what are some of the best low carb food choices (although the list is not extensive) that you can include in your diet.
+I have created this list to give the general low carber an idea of what are some of the best low carb food choices that you can include in your diet.
 This guide will equally apply to someone who is on a ketogenic diet and is seriously watching their carb intake.
-The general list comprises of foods lowest in carbohydrate while the watch your intake lists are foods that are slightly higher in carbohydrates, albeit still good low carb choices.
-If you are just low carbing it, then all of these foods are great choices and you wouldn’t necessarily have to restrict your intake of any of them, even from the watch your intake of list, aside perhaps from the processed meats list.
-If you are in ketosis and counting your carbs, then you will find you have to restrict the amount of the foods you consume in that list as they are higher in carbs.
+The general list comprises of foods lowest in carbohydrate while the “Eat less of” lists are foods that are slightly higher in carbohydrates, albeit still good low carb choices, that you may want to restrict if you are doing some serious carb counting.
+If you are just low carbing it in general, then all of the foods on this list are great choices and you wouldn’t necessarily have to restrict your intake of any of them, aside perhaps from the processed meats list.
+If you are in ketosis and counting your carbs, then you will find you will have to restrict the amount of the foods you consume in the “Eat less of” columns, as the foods listed are higher in carbs and will possibly push you over your carb limit.

 A couple of items that I have included on my list that I don’t use personally includes the sugar substitute Xylitol.
 I don’t tend to have it in my house as I own dogs and it can be fatal for dogs.
 I have also included almond milk, which lots of low carbers use but I generally don’t.
 I find that I consume plenty of nuts in my diet as I use almond meal in lots of baking so I don’t want to snack on nuts or use them in any other way to minimize my consumption of them.
 I also like to replace almond milk with my own creation, “yoghurt milk” which is just approximately 3 heaped tablespoons of full fat Greek yoghurt mixed in approximately 1 cup of water.
 I use this for baking and for smoothies etc. It’s a great replacement for almond milk and I know exactly what has gone into making it so I’m not compromising at all.